 In addition, you need to make sure the baby can’t roll off into the floor or get wedged somewhere unsafely.
 Some people choose to simply forego a bedframe and just have their mattress on the ground while cosleeping.
 Others have the bed directly against the wall (but you have to make sure there’s no gaps between the mattress and the wall).

-Once we wised up, we chose to sidecar Leia’s crib to our bed.
+Once we wised up, we chose to sidecar my daughter’s crib to our bed.
 (I love the design of this one.
 It wasn’t available for our kids, but it’s adjustable to come up exactly to the height of your bed and fit directly against your mattress.
 This would have made my life so much easier if we had just gotten it instead of a fancy traditional crib).

 The sidecar made sure the baby couldn’t roll into the floor.
 Plus, when she was really tiny and fussed to eat, I could lean over into her crib (weird, but true!), feed her, and then pull away and go back to sleep in my bed.
 No one had to get up, but she still had her own sleep space.
 And as she got older (bedsharing risk decreases even further after three months), I had the choice of whether she would be in her little sidecar crib or directly beside me.